A beginner's guide to League of Legends esports

 How are teams are selected for the World Championship?

-Much like how UEFA awards places for the Champions League in football depending on the strength of a region's league, the organisers of the LoL World Championship award do exactly that.
+Much like how UEFA awards places for the Champions League in football depending on the strength of a region's league, the organizers of the LoL World Championship award do exactly that.
 For instance, the league in China may receive four places, Europe's three and minor leagues such as Brazil just one.
 It all depends.

 AD/AP – Both are stats.
 Attack Damage (AD) is how much health is lost directly from an attack, while Ability Power (AP) is the effectiveness of a champion's abilities.